 What could developing transportation technologies learn from unpredictable human variables?

-By focusing our research on transportation systems we would like to discover the kind of exchange that could be a result of putting together fully automated systems with those remaining systems where human intervention is still valued as the main engine.
+By focusing our research on transportation systems we would like to discover the kind of exchange that could be a result of putting together fully automated systems with those remaining environments where human intervention is still valued as the main engine.

 Understanding social interactions in Bangalore and many other places in India is like understanding the flow of rapidly moving water in a stream.
 In countries like India, a different socio-cultural spectrum takes place.In this region of the world a subconscious process of creation lead by human instinct and necessity are at the core of innovation.